robashton/blog/input/pages/Streaming large values from LevelDB/content.markdown

 Whether this is necessary or not..., well it's nice to know we have the flexibility to touch and manipulate the memory as we need to.

+Most likely, copying into the string and using string.c_str() to get the pointer to the copied data will give us easier code - we'll see how that works out when it comes to writing the C# we need.

-Great, now we just need support for secondary indexes, and for this I'll write a rudimentary document store.
+Anyway, now we just need support for secondary indexes, and for this I'll write a rudimentary document store.